arekzaluski/mbed-code-inclusion/README.md

-# mbed-code-inclusion
+# code-inclusion
-Renders a code block with button to open code in mbed IDE
+This is a python markdown extension which allows the embedding of code blocks from other sources.